You can contact Jay

 To the right is a thermal image of a window with a broken seal.
 Missing its gas the two panes are drawn together and the cooler air outdoors is visible as a purple area where they are nearly touching.
 We thermographers call this a bull's eye pattern.

 That all by itself is testimony for having a thermal image examination of your house during any energy audit.
 No self-respecting energy auditor, like Jay Markanich, would forget thermal imaging!
-I do this on one-year inspections too.
+By the way, I do a thermal-imaging sweep of the home on one-year inspections too.

 Comments